galliaproject/gallia-core/README.md

 <a name="210127134033"></a>
 ### What are the biggest limitations by design?
-At this point, a given field can only be of a given type.
-Ironically this prevents _Gallia_ from having its own metaschema specified in _Gallia_ terms.
+~At this point, a given field can only be of a given type.
+Ironically this prevents _Gallia_ from having its own metaschema specified in _Gallia_ terms.~ (see [metaschema](https://github.com/galliaproject/gallia-core/blob/master/CHANGELOG.md#221013105445), made possible by [(partial) union types](https://github.com/galliaproject/gallia-core/blob/master/CHANGELOG.md#221013103753)).
-See problem in action in the [code](http://github.com/galliaproject/gallia-core/blob/init/src/main/scala/gallia/meta/MetaObj.scala#L35) .
+~See problem in action in the [code](http://github.com/galliaproject/gallia-core/blob/init/src/main/scala/gallia/meta/MetaObj.scala#L35)~
 A more thorough discussion of design choices and trade-offs/limitations will come in a future article.

 Another potential trick is that there can be only one meaning to a missing value.
 For instance `[{"foo": null}, {"foo": []}, {}]` would all collapse to the same absence of a value: `{}`.
 Note that overloading the various `null`/`Nil` mechanisms with alternative meanings is probably not great data modeling practise in the first place.